apolo96/gitfresh/readme.md

 After installing GitFresh via Homebrew and getting GitHub and Ngrok tokens, then you can initialize a workspace:

-First, go to the working directory that contains the Git repositories and run the following command:
+First, go to the **working directory that contains your Git repositories** and run the following command:

 ```bash
 gitfresh config